 The results of the study were clear in stating that anxiety sensitivity has been associated with a wide range of aspects related to opioid misuse, often determined by the severity of dependence, number of opioids used and current usage.
-The study targeted users by sex, age, income, health, pain severity and education.
+The study targeted users by sex, age, income, health, pain severity, and education.
 The study went on to state that anxiety sensitivity may be a target for treatment in patients who use opioids to manage pain.
-Those results may be able to provide useful information that can be used to gain understanding about opioid abuse, and to create treatment methods that can lower the rate of abuse.
+Those results may be able to provide useful information that can be used to gain an understanding of opioid abuse and to create treatment methods that can lower the rate of abuse.

 The study did depend on self-reported data, and adults who enrolled in the survey were predominantly white.
-Even with these limitations, the research concluded that anxiety sensitivity was linked to opioid abuse.
+Even with these limitations, the researchers concluded that anxiety sensitivity was linked to opioid abuse.

 Therapy and Treatment